-I made the decision that I needed change it a few months ago, but had SUCH a hard time figuring out what could go up in it’s place.
+I made the decision that I needed change it a few months ago, but had such a hard time figuring out what could go up in its place.
 I looked everywhere and the replacements that I found were either…

-B). not the right size/colors/style/etc.
+B) Not the right size/colors/style/etc.

 So after I gave up on shopping, I went back to the drawing board to think about other alternatives that could do the trick.
 That’s when I saw this post and was totally inspired to replace these oversized coral frames with some of my own photography.